345668/CarbonTrackRegistry/DEPLOYMENT-CHECKLIST.md

 - [ ] **Build**:
   - [ ] Application builds successfully with `npm run build`
   - [ ] All static assets are included in the build
+  - [ ] Static files are properly copied to the distribution folder with `./prepare-static-files.sh`

 ## Deployment Steps